Sharon Tighe is a graduate of our BSc (Honours) Degree in Digital Technology, Design and Innovation programme.

 Our team worked on a website called ‘Get Your Measure.’
 The purpose of this product was to provide helpful content on drink awareness and to allow users to measure alcohol consumption through an interactive self-test mechanism.
 It was also designed to help users reduce and manage their drinking in an easily accessible manner and promote confidential offline services for people wishing to avail of counselling support.

 I am currently Head of Social Media & Community Strategy at eumom, a parenting community with over 300,000 registered members.
-Eumom have an active online presence in forums, expert-led articles and social media, as well as numerous offline touch points with members, which include print publications & nationwide events.
+Eumom has an active online presence in forums, expert-led articles and social media, as well as numerous offline touch points with members, which include print publications & nationwide events.

 I started working with eumom before I finished my degree, the course certainly made me better at my job and helped with my career advancement.
 The role that social media and community play in making eumom a success is immense, and our community and data is key to everything we do.
 The industry is constantly moving in a more technical direction.
 This makes it important to have a team of members who specialise in many different areas of expertise, not just their own.
 I know that because of this course, I have a more rounded understanding of the digital landscape and of communications systems and this benefits my role and the company.